MatthieuMordrel/mistra_ai_chattt/README.md

 ### Issues:

-- Conversations titles are fetched twice on initial load

 ### Improvements:

 - Make a soft navigate to the correct conversation ID after sending message (allows the navbar to update)
-  - Test logging isintilizaed in the chatMEssageList
+- Test logging isintilizaed in the chatMessageList
 - Ensure the user is brought to bottom of the chat on page load (Scrolling to an id in Link Component?)
 - Potentially only prefetch on hover rather than on viewport
 - Ensure to connect the user directly if session is found